Mahram and Non mahram

 Family Settings

 Your cousins are the children of your maternal aunts and paternal uncles.
 They are unforbidden as Islam permits marriage between cousins.
 Therefore, when cousins meet, it is expected that a woman covers her head and maintains a proper distance to observe modesty.
 Physical contact with cousins, such as shaking hands or hugging cousins, is not permissible in Islam.
-Group settings are preferred over one-on-one interactions to maintain a level of decorum.
+Group settings are preferred to maintain a level of decorum.
 Additionally, it is advisable to avoid situations that may lead to seclusion with these individuals.

 Professional Conduct